-Update: Freelance writers rejoice, I have a training manual for you:
+An important: Freelance writers rejoice!
+I have a training manual for you:

 Since the last time I wrote this article, my knowledge on the subject of freelance writing has increased a lot.
 One of the BEST manuals I found to becoming a successful writer can be found here:

 This business is not a simple one.
-You can’t just go on websites that hire people (scroll down to read about those sites) and expect that soon you’ll be making great money.
+You can’t just go on websites that hire people (scroll down to read about those sites) and expect to be hired immediately and be making money shortly after.
+It doesn’t work this way if you’re brand new, even if you’re a fantastic writer.

-There’s so many obstacles in the way that you HAVE to know about them before you go in.
-Here are the most difficult ones:
+There’s so many obstacles in the way that you HAVE to know about them before you go in:

-Ways to improve your chances at succeeding at freelance writing:
+5 ways to improve your chances at becoming a successful freelance writer:

 You just can’t and expect good writing work to come out topics that you aren’t familiar with.
 If you know one or more topics very well and you can articulate yourself in writing, great!
 “All you need” to do is find a niche audience interested in hiring someone to write for them.
 Focus on the topics you excel at.
 That work will attract the quality clients.

-Let’s go back to that guy I talked about:
+Let’s go back to my freelance writer I spoke about:

 I won’t say his name unless he allows me to, but I found him on Wealthy Affiliate.
 He’s a friendly gentlemen who helps members out and doesn’t even bother to directly offer his services.
 He just mentions that he’s a writer.